 Turkey reports over 2,300 new coronavirus cases

-Turkey registered 2,302 more novel coronavirus patients over the past 24 hours, according to Health Ministry data released Monday.
+Turkey registered 2,343 more novel coronavirus cases over the past 24 hours, according to Health Ministry data released Tuesday.

 Across the world, COVID-19 has claimed more than 1.2 million lives in 190 countries and regions since last December.